marcelosf89/gitops-local/README.md

 ### Important Note

-Minikube run inside the docker and because of it we need to forward the port, but the Ingress was created like a official kubernet cluester, you can check it on project like `lens` or checking on `kubectl`
+Minikube run inside the docker and because of it you need to forward the port, but the Ingress was created like a official kubernet cluester, you can check it on project like `lens` or checking on `kubectl`

 | app             | url                   |
 | --------------- | --------------------- |